 7 Tips for Creating an Effective Client Communication Framework

 Every client (and their business) is different and you will therefore need to tweak your communication process accordingly.
-My structure is 80% to standardised and with a 20% flex to personalise for each client’s preferences.
+My structure is 80% standardised and with a 20% flex to personalise for each client’s preferences.

-The aim here is for proactive, simple and streamlined.
-It’s a fine line between under and over communication though; you don’t want you client staring at the ceiling at 2:00 am in the morning wondering where you are with that project, but you also don’t want them to be swimming in 837364 emails, Voxers and Slack messages.
+The aim here is proactive, simple and streamlined.
+It’s a fine line between under and over communication though; you don’t want your client staring at the ceiling at 2:00 am in the morning wondering where you are with that project, but you also don’t want them to be swimming in 837364 emails, Voxers and Slack messages.

 1. Review Your Onboarding & Offboarding Processes

-The beginning and end of your working relationship, this is often the part of client communication that service providers think about most, and with good reason.
+The beginning and end of your working relationship is often the part of client communication that service providers think about most, and with good reason.
 How you start your relationship sets the tone and should get them excited to work with you.
 Onboarding is also key in setting boundaries and managing expectations, both of which are critical for a successful client relationship.

 Offboarding is just as important to ensure your client has everything they need and avoids emails dragging on for months after your relationship (and therefore your payment) has ceased.
 Done well, it can also turn your client into a raving fan and generate passive leads for years to come.
 You can learn about what to include in your offboarding processes here.